thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

   * 2nd argument: Is the software module's name.
   * 3rd argument: Is the software module's version.
 That argument is optional and can be empty (then empty string "" is used).
   * 4th argument: Is the software module's path.
 That argument is optional and can be empty (then empty string "" is used).
 For operation `remove` that argument does not exist.
-* Last \<n\> lines of stdout shall be in [jsonlines](https://jsonlines.org/) format.
-Where \<n\> means number of software modules in software list.
-  * For each module of the software list one line has to occur.
-  * The jsonline contains `name` with software modules name, and `exitstatus` with the operations error code.
-  * Even if a plugin is not be capable to detect exitstatus per software module, one jsonline per software module has to be outputted.
-    In that case for `exitstatus` value an empty string ("") may used.
 * Behaviour of operations `install` and `remove` is same as for original commands `install` and `remove` as specified above.
   * For details about operations argument's "name", "version" and "path" see specification of original command `install` or `remove`.
   * For details about `exitstatus` see accoring specification of original command `install` or `remove`.